facelessuser/sublime-markdown-popups/docs/src/markdown/installation.md

 plugin loads.

-If ever you are on a older version than is currently released, and Package Control has not updated to the latest, you can force the update by running the `Package Control: Satisfy Dependencies` command from the command palette.
+If ever you are on a older version than is currently released, and Package Control has not updated to the latest, you can force the update by running the `Package Control: Satisfy Libraries` command from the command palette.
+If you are on an older version, you might find it under the name `Package Control: Satisfy Dependencies`.

-Remember, MdPopups is for Sublime Text 3 builds 3124+.
+Remember, MdPopups is for Sublime Text builds 3124+.